Board of Directors

 In 2006, CASE INC. was acquired by STEREN Electronics International, LLC, a multinational provider of communications and interconnect products to the CATV, Satellite and Telco industries.
 At acquisition, CASE, INC. was merged with Steren’s Signal Reception Solutions (SRS), a distributor of Satellite and Structured Wiring products, and Mr. Scherr was made a partner in CASE-SRS Distribution and serves as its President.
 CASE-SRS Distribution is headquartered in Englewood, CO and has additional major distribution centers in California and Tennessee.
 Currently Mr. Scherr is a member of the SBCA leadership council.

-Dave Robison – DSI Systems
+Doug Robison – DSI Systems

 Lee.
 H. Hess – INSTALLS inc